Docs Menu

 Note

-The Atlas Search embeddedDocuments index option, embeddedDocument operator, and embedded scoring option are in preview.
-When an Atlas Search index on a replica set or single MongoDB shard reaches Lucene's two billion document limit, Atlas Search doesn't index new documents or apply updates to existing documents for that index.
+The Atlas Search embeddedDocuments type, embeddedDocument operator, and embedded scoring option are in preview.
+When an Atlas Search index on a replica set or single MongoDB shard reaches two billion index objects, Atlas Search transitions the index to a failed, non-queryable state.
 A solution to accommodate this limitation will be in place when this feature is generally available.
 To troubleshoot any issues related to using this feature, contact Support.
+To request support for more than two billion index objects, upvote this request in the MongoDB Feedback Engine.

 The embedded option takes the following fields: